The PayPal REST APIs use webhooks for event notification.

 A webhook listener is a server that listens at a specific URL for incoming HTTP

 POST notification messages that are triggered when events occur.
-As an example, you can use the PayPal Node SDK to configure a webhook listener.

 After you configure a listener, note the URL for the listener.